 We want your child to feel happy and safe with us.
 To make sure that this is the case, our staff will work with you to decide on how to help your child to settle into the pre-school.
-Our policy on the role of the key person and settling-in is available to read here
+Our policy on the role of the key person and Settling-in is available to read in the Policy and Procedures File at the pre-school.

-Please also read our 'Top Tips for new starters' and our FAQ's.
+Please also read our' Top Tips for new starters' on our website (Info - Top Tips for new starts).